Strauss–Howe generational theory: Crisis

 According to the authors, the fourth turning is a crisis.
 This is an era of destruction, often involving war or revolution, in which institutional life is destroyed and rebuilt in response to a perceived threat to the nation's survival.
 After the crisis, civic authority revives, cultural expression redirects toward community purpose, and people begin to locate themselves as members of a larger group.

 The authors say the previous fourth turning in the US began with the Wall Street Crash of 1929 and climaxed with the end of World War II.
-The G.I. generation (which they call a hero archetype, born 1901 to 1924) came of age during this era.
+The G.I.
+Generation (which they call a hero archetype, born 1901 to 1924) came of age during this era.
 They say their confidence, optimism, and collective outlook epitomized the mood of that era.
-The authors assert the millennial generation (which they also describe as a hero archetype, born 1982 to 2005) shows many similar traits to those of the G.I. youth, which they describe as including rising civic engagement, improving behavior, and collective confidence.
+The authors assert the millennial generation, which they also describe as a hero archetype, born 1982 to 2005, shows many similar traits to those of the G.I. youth, which they describe as including rising civic engagement, improving behavior, and collective confidence.

 Cycle

 The authors describe each turning as lasting circa 21 years.
 Four turnings make up a full cycle of circa 85 years, which the authors term a saeculum, after the Latin word meaning both "a long human life" and "a natural century".

 Generational change drives the cycle of turnings and determines its periodicity.
 As each generation ages into the next life phase (and a new social role) society's mood and behavior fundamentally change, giving rise to a new turning.
 Historical events shape generations in childhood and young adulthood; then, as parents and leaders in midlife and old age, generations in turn shape history.

 Each of the four turnings has a distinct "mood" that recurs every saeculum.
 Strauss and Howe describe these turnings as the "seasons of history".
 At one extreme is the Awakening, which is analogous to summer, and at the other extreme is the Crisis, which is analogous to winter.
 The High and the Unraveling are similar to spring and autumn, respectively.
-Strauss and Howe have discussed 26 theorized turnings over 7 saecula in Anglo-American history, from the year 1433 through today.
+Strauss and Howe have discussed 26 theorized turnings over 7 saecula in Anglo-American history, from the year 1433 to today.

 The core of Strauss and Howe's ideas is a basic alternation between two different types of eras, Crises and Awakenings.
 Both of these are defining eras in which people observe that historic events are radically altering their social environment.
-Crises are periods marked by major secular upheaval, when society focuses on reorganizing the outer world of institutions and public behavior (they say the last American Crisis was the period spanning the Great Depression and World War II).
-Awakenings are periods marked by cultural or religious renewal when society focuses on changing the inner world of values and private behavior (the last American Awakening was the "Consciousness Revolution" of the 1960s and 1970s).
+Crises are periods marked by major secular upheaval, when society focuses on reorganizing the outer world of institutions and public behavior.
+They say the last American Crisis was the period spanning the Great Depression and World War II.
+Awakenings are periods marked by cultural or religious renewal when society focuses on changing the inner world of values and private behavior.
+The last American Awakening was the "Consciousness Revolution" of the 1960s and 1970s.